bogadrian/gatsby-final/src/posts/when-i-started.md

 I always felt a very natural attraction towards tech, but never dared to try coding till now at 45 years old.

-I started to learn to code, being very motivated and determinate.
-And I'm still that way.
+I started to code, being very motivated and determinate.
+And it is still that way.
 But I couldn’t know if I can do it.
-It may be too hard for me, not because of my age, but because coding is hard generally speaking.
+It could be too hard for me, not because of my age, but because coding is hard generally speaking.

 Well, let me tell you that: I almost done it so far!